jshawl/peanut-butter-and-jelly/08-single-page-web-apps/express_routing/readme.md

 We are throwing these regular expressions at you again.
 It's high time we shared a little about them.
 Regular expressions are a specialized syntax for matching portions of text.
 In js and ruby, a RegEx is wrapped in forward slashes (`/expression/`).

 I am going to show you a few example in [Rubular](http://rubular.com), a Ruby regular expression editor.
+^^ what is special about ruby regular expressions?
+Does it matter language to language?

 Enter "a" as the regular expression and add some fruits to "Your test string".